20 Ways to Wear the Undercut Hairstyle in 2023

 3. Slicked-back undercut

-The classic of all classics, tell your boys this is literal street style right here.
-Ask your barber to leave at least four inches of hair at the top for a length that can neatly be slicked back à la scallywag—or you know, to keep hair out of your face while typing out reports in your cube.
-We like the shiny but non-icky look of Bed Head for Men by TIGI Slick Trick.
+The classic of all classics, tell your boys this is a literal street style right here.
+Ask your barber to leave at least four inches of hair at the top for a length that can neatly be slicked back à la scallywag—or, you know, to keep hair out of your face while working.

 Made for the dapper dudes out there, the comb-over is the good brother of the slicked-back undercut.
 Simply run a comb lengthwise on your natural part and comb hair away to each side towards the ear.
 Use a gel or pomade, such as Dove Men+Care Defining Pomade, for a glossy look to play up the retro vibe, or a matte version for a less vintage feel.